 - 3.16 Our PR08 determination established an allowance for renewals and enhancement expenditure in CP4 that would enable Network Rail to deliver the required outputs in CP4 and to sustain the long term condition of the network (i.e. the network should not experience any adverse impacts on the serviceability or sustainability of the network in the short, medium or long term).
 Generally, in this section of the Guidelines when we refer to a non-delivery of outputs we also mean a failure to maintain the serviceability or sustainability of the network at an appropriate level. - 3.17 Details of the outputs Network Rail needs to deliver in CP4 are included in our PR08 determination and Network Rail's latest delivery plan update. - 3.18 Chapter 15 of our PR08 determination sets out at a high level how we will roll forward the RAB in CP4.
-The main features of the RAB roll forward policy are described below. - 3.19 The main features of our RAB roll forward policy are: - to provide an appropriate balance of incentives and protections for Network Rail by adding actual efficient capex to the RAB in CP4 (subject to the RAB roll forward policy).
+The main features of the RAB roll forward policy are described below. - 3.19 The main features of our RAB roll forward policy are: - (a) to provide an appropriate balance of incentives and protections for Network Rail by adding actual efficient capex to the RAB in CP4 (subject to the RAB roll forward policy).
 This means that Network Rail is protected from some risks but will suffer from some underperformance and will benefit from outperformance; - (b) the incentives the company faces are equalised across the five years of the control period, for example, Network Rail faces the same incentive to outperform in the last year of CP4 as it does in the first year of CP4 and will bear the same cost of efficient overspend in year 5 of CP4 as in year 1 of CP4; - (c) in order to simplify the calculations of the financial effect of a five year retention in our PR08 determination we set the incentive rate at 25%, which is approximately the same as five years allowed return at 4.75%.
-This is also called the 25% pain/gain sharing mechanism.22 Also, in order to simplify the calculation we make the relevant RAB additions/deductions in the year when they occur; - (d) if an efficient overspend is added to the RAB, Network Rail will bear 25% of the overspend.
-If the overspend is not eligible for a RAB addition or is not offset against an efficient underspend, Network Rail will lose 100% of the overspend;
+This is also called the 25% pain/gain sharing mechanism20.
+Also, in order to simplify the calculation we make the relevant RAB additions/deductions in the year when they occur; - (d) if an efficient overspend is added to the RAB, Network Rail will bear 25% of the overspend.
+If the overspend is not eligible for a RAB addition or is not offset against an efficient underspend, Network Rail will lose 100% of the overspend; - (e) Network Rail will retain 25% of an efficient underspend (irrespective of whether the underspend is due to a variance in volumes or unit costs);

-22 This is calculated as the amount of underspend/overspend plus associated capitalised financing from the year in which the underspend / overspend occurred, less 25% of the underspend (with no capitalised financing accruing on the 25% adjustment).
+20This is calculated as the amount of underspend/overspend plus associated capitalised financing from the year in which the underspend / overspend occurred, less 25% of the underspend (with no capitalised financing accruing on the 25% adjustment).